PacificBiosciences/smrtflow/docs/pacbio_bundles.rst

 This will yield `<ROOT-BUNDLE-DIR>/<PACBIO-SYSTEM-VERSION>/<BUNDLE-ID>-<BUNDLE-VERSION>` and  `<ROOT-BUNDLE-DIR>/<PACBIO-SYSTEM-VERSION>/<BUNDLE-ID>-<BUNDLE-VERSION>.tar.gz` format.

-**ALL BUNDLES within a specific `PACBIO-SYSTEM-VERSION` must be compatible with the companion version SMRT Link.**
+.. note:: ALL BUNDLES within a specific `PACBIO-SYSTEM-VERSION` must be compatible with the companion version SMRT Link.

 Example directory structure